LibreSolar/bms-c1/manual/3-features.md

 This BMS has the following high-level features:

 - Flexible and fully Open Source design
-- Suitable for 12V, 24V or 48V systems (up to 16 cells in series)
+- Suitable for 12V, 24V or 48V systems (up to 16 LFP cells in series)
 - Continuous currents of up to 100A

 With above specifications it is suitable for the following applications: